 INTRODUCTION

-Giordano Bellincampi is the Music Director of the Auckland Philharmonia and teaches at the Royal Music Conservatory in Copenhagen.
+Giordano Bellincampi is the Music Director of the Auckland Philharmonia.

-With an enormous repertoire embracing classical, romantic and contemporary music, Bellincampi is particularly celebrated for his prowess in the Central European, Italian and Scandinavian symphonic traditions, and for his interpretations of significant choral and vocal works.
+Bellincampi enjoys regular relationships as a guest with numerous orchestras and musical institutions around the world, from Scandinavia and Europe, through North America to Asia and Australasia.
+With an enormous repertoire embracing classical, romantic, and contemporary music, he is particularly celebrated for his prowess in the Central European, Italian, and Scandinavian symphonic traditions, and for his interpretations of significant choral and vocal works.

 RECENT AND FUTURE ENGAGEMENTS